hhvm/user-documentation/guides/hhvm/03-advanced-usage/04-admin-server.md

 curl http://localhost:9001/
 ```

 will bring up a list of commands you can use to control and query your admin server.

+The port associated with the `curl` command is the `hhvm.admin_server` port set above if you are using [Proxygen](/hhvm/basic-usage/proxygen). *If you are using [FastCGI](/hhvm/advanced-usage/fastCGI)*, then the port will be the webserver port that is the front end to FastCGI.

+### Sending a Command

-Use one of these command with your password.
+Use one of the commands listed with the `curl` sequence above, along with your password, to send a command to the admin server.

 ```
 curl http://localhost:9001/compiler-id?auth=SomePassword
 ```

+## Further Reference

+There is a good [blog post](http://hhvm.com/blog/521/the-adminserver) discussing the admin server even further.